Last Updated on July 28, 2022

 - Boobie Trap (quirky breast-themed dive bar in Bushwick)

-Maison Premiere (Chic French-style oyster & cocktail bar)COVID fatality
+- Maison Premiere (Chic French-style oyster & cocktail bar in Williamsburg)

 - Radegast Hall & Beergarden (a German-style drinking hall in a converted warehouse in Williamsburg)

 - The Brooklyn Barge (floating bar with great skyline views on a ship in Greenpoint)